 Street art everywhere, bohemian vibes, independent, trendy shops, and restaurants… Welcome to the coolest area of Manchester: the Northern Quarter!

 Located northeast of the City Center and near Etihad Stadium, the Northern Quarter distinguishes itself with its creative character and unique charm.

 If you love books make sure you head to Chetham’s Library, near the Northern Quarter, the oldest public library in Britain!

 Who loves alternative shopping?
 This area is home to fashion and vintage stores, independent record shops, cafés, bars, and restaurants, and the world-famous Afflecks Palace, a real totem of indie commerce across four floors!

-Here you’ll find a lot of warehouses that have been renovated to become artistic or cultural buildings.
-One of these which is definitely worth a visit is the Manchester Craft & Design Centre, hosting artist-run studios with the best in local design, jewelry, bags, and accessories!
+Here, you’ll find many warehouses that have been transformed into artistic or cultural buildings.
+One of these which is definitely worth a visit, is the Manchester Craft & Design Centre, hosting artist-run studios with the best in local design, jewelry, bags, and accessories!

 Sleep in comfy beds in one of the 16 bedrooms of this Victorian boutique hotel.
-Each room is beautifully designed, luxurious, and yet affordable, situated right in the Northern Quarter, next to all the city’s hippest bars & restaurants!
+Each room is beautifully designed, luxurious, and yet affordable.
+Moreover, it is situated right in the Northern Quarter, next to all the city’s hippest bars and restaurants!